1992 Quarter Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 The Reverse of the 1992 Quarter

-The bird is perched on a bundle of arrows representing freedom and liberty.
-Below are olive branches tied together, symbolizing peace and independence.
+The reverse features a left-facing American eagle with wings spread wide, perched on a bundle of arrows representing freedom and liberty.
+Below the eagle are olive branches tied together, symbolizing peace.

 Other Features of the 1992 Quarter

-Business strike 1992 Washing quarters are made of a pure copper center and an outer clad comprising 75% copper and 25% nickel.
+Business strike 1992 Washington quarters are made of a copper core with an outer clad layer of 75% copper and 25% nickel — giving the coin its familiar silver-gray appearance.

 Also Read: Top 20 Most Valuable 1776-1976 Bicentennial Quarter